Bon Om Touk 101: Top 7 Things to Know About Cambodia’s Water Festival

 Did you know Vietnam’s Mekong Delta celebrates water festivals influenced by Cambodia?
 The region's proximity to Cambodia, especially in areas like An Giang, where many Khmer people live, makes it a hotspot for cultural exchange.
 The Ok Om Bok festival, celebrated in the Mekong Delta, closely mirrors Cambodia’s Bon Om Touk, showcasing these shared traditions.

 Chau Doc in An Giang is an ideal starting point for those looking to experience both festivals.
-From here, a scenic 5-hour speedboat ride along the Mekong River takes you directly to Phnom Penh, providing stunning views of river life along the way.
+From here, you can take a scenic five-hour speedboat ride along the Mekong River to Phnom Penh, enjoying beautiful views of riverside life throughout the journey.

 Final Thoughts